Arthur-Conan-Dog/just-javascript-algorithms/array.md

 ### [Meeting Rooms II](https://github.com/Seanforfun/Algorithm-and-Leetcode/blob/master/leetcode/253.%20Meeting%20Rooms%20II.md)

+find the minimum number of conference rooms required.

-intervals 按照 start time 从小到大排序。
+sort intervals according to the start time.

 1. if currentMeeting.start < ongoingMeetingThatEndsEarliest.end, we need one more room;
 2. if currentMeeting.start >= ongoingMeetingThatEndsEarliest.end, we could use that room, remove the that meeting from ongoing list, and add current meeting into it.